-As a mom of a daughter, I have often struggled with finding ways to connect with my baby girl.
-It’s not that I don’t want to build a bond with her or I don’t connect with her emotionally, it’s just that I am not good at the whole June-Cleaver-let’s-bake-and-do-crafts-together style of mothering.
+As a mom to a daughter, I have often struggled with finding ways to connect with my baby girl.
+It’s not that I don’t want to build a bond with her or I don’t connect with her emotionally.
+It’s just that I am not good at the whole June-Cleaver-let’s-bake-and-do-crafts-together style of mothering.
 I am a mom that finds it hard to be motherly, if that makes sense.
 And I know I’m not alone in this.
 In fact, I’m shocked at the number of women whom, when I confess my serious lack of “motherly” skills, admit that they share the same dirty secret.
 These women soon become part of my tribe, y’all.
 Because it’s hard to find mom friends who share your “secret shame,” am I right?

 Regardless of my deficiencies as a Betty Crocker mom, I want to share some of the ways I’ve found to connect with your daughter.
 Give these tried and true ways I’ve found to build a bond with my sweet and sassy little girl a shot to connect to your daughter.

 7 Ways to Connect With Your Daughter

 1. Get pampered together.

-Last year I took my daughter with me to the nail salon for the first time.
+Last year I took my daughter to the nail salon for the first time.
 We got a Mommy & Me manicure and pedicure, and I have never seen my girly girl more excited in her life.
 She hasn’t stopped talking about it to this day and asks me often when we’re going back again.

 2. Play a game or do a puzzle together.

 My baby girl is SMART, and she loves to show off how big her brain is to her mama.
 When we play a game together or work on a puzzle or a word find or something similar, I can tell she feels a sense of pride in how smart she shows me she is, and we get to work on problem-solving together, which always creates a bond.